2025 Holiday Artisan Market

 Solomon Gallery

-“Items offered during the two-month market will be replenished, so there will always be plenty from which to choose,” Williamson adds.
+“Items offered during the two-month market will be replenished throughout the event, so there will always be plenty from which to choose,” Williamson adds.
 “Our artists are well prepared for this event.
 We have stocked up on some of the items that we believe will be popular this year.
 Aside from the market, we encourage people to visit the other galleries and studios in the building.”